Vadlamudi04/ASIC_DESIGN/README.md

    But we are interested in main section of the program so type : /main
 3. **Obseravtion:**

-   There are x lines of opcode in the main section.
+   There are 15 lines of opcode in the main section.

 #### Using Ofast optimization:

-1. **Command for compiling the code using  RISC-V GCC compiler using -O1 optimization:**
+1. **Command for compiling the code using  RISC-V GCC compiler using -Ofast optimization:**
    ```c
    riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o 1tonsum.o 1tonsum.c
    ```